 Health Monitoring: The crew will undergo continuous health monitoring to study the impacts of space travel on human physiology.
 This research will include studies on vision, sleep patterns, and immune system function, contributing to the understanding of how space affects human health.

-Microsatellite Deployment: Polaris Dawn might also involve deploying small satellites (CubeSats) for various research purposes, although details on this aspect are yet to be confirmed.
+Microsatellite Deployment: Polaris Dawn might also involve deploying small satellites (CubeSats) for various research purposes, although details on this aspect are yet to be confirmed. - Impact on Future Space Missions:

 Advancing Space Technology: The mission will test new technologies, such as SpaceX’s next-generation spacesuits and Starlink communications.
 Success in these areas will be critical for future missions, especially those involving deep space exploration.